nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 ### Any code and notebooks related to the lessons will be found in this directory.

 Types of Visualization (The Why?)
 * Explanatory (Communicate something to a larger audience)

+  Primarily used to communicate intricate patterns or findings to a larger audience.
+This type of visualization streamlines complex data, transforming it into easily digestible visuals that resonate with the audience's understanding.
 * Exploratory (Find out interesting aspects/patterns in the data)

+  Aimed at uncovering hidden patterns, relationships, and trends within the data.
+This is instrumental for data scientists and analysts during the initial phases of data analysis when they are trying to gain insights and generate hypotheses.
 * Confirmatory (Visual evidence for an assertion/hypothesis)

+  Offers a visual means to provide evidence in support of a specific assertion or hypothesis.
+It ensures that the conclusions drawn are based on factual evidence represented in the visualization.

 Check the data!
 GIGO (Garbage-in, garbage-out)
 * Missing values?